Particular/Particular.Packaging/README.md

 # Particular.Packaging

-Note: This package only works with csproj-based packaging!
+Note: This package only works with SDK-style projects.

 ## Usage

 Add the following package reference to your csproj:

-`<PackageReference Include="Particular.Packaging" Version="*" PrivateAssets="All" />`
+`<PackageReference Include="Particular.Packaging" Version="{package version}" PrivateAssets="All" />`

-The package description defaults to the package id, so add the following project to provide a real description:
+The package description defaults to the package ID, so add the following to provide a real description:

 ```
   <PropertyGroup>